Quantum Origami: Transversal Gates for Quantum Computation and Measurement of Topological Order: Error and noise analysis

-\nin \textbf{Error analysis of the fault-tolerant transversal gate}
+\subsection{Error analysis of the fault-tolerant transversal gate}

 \nin The modular transformations used here can be viewed as fault-tolerant logical gates for the purpose of quantum computation.
 In the language of fault-tolerant quantum computation, our global SWAP gate between patches A and B, $\overline{\text{SWAP}}_{AB} \prod_{j \in AB} \text{SWAP}_j$ is transversal.
-That is, if we view qubits from different layers that are aligned vertically as a single ``site'' $j$, then the global SWAP operation is a product of on-site operators which do not couple different sites ($j$ and $j'$).
-A product of a constant number of transversal SWAPs is equivalent to a finite-depth circuit and therefore the distance that errors can propagate is constrained by the Lieb-Robinson light cone (see e.g.~Ref.~\cite{Bravyi:2013dx}).
-This implies that such gates are fault-tolerant, as we briefly elaborate below.
+That is, if we include qubits from different layers that are aligned vertically in a single subsystem $j$ under transversal partitioning, then the global SWAP operation is a product of operators which do not couple different subsystems ($j$ and $j'$) in the same code block.
+Therefore the error within one subsystem ($j$) cannot be propagated into a different subsystem ($j'$).
+This implies that such gates are fault-tolerant, as we will briefly elaborate below.

 Topological states can be used for fault-tolerant ``topological'' quantum computation in two distinct contexts, through either an active or passive approach.
 In the active error correction approach, the topological state is the eigenspace of a set of commuting projectors, which can be continuously measured through the use of an ancilla and a local finite depth quantum circuit.
 In this approach the errors can be tracked through various ``decoding'' algorithms.
 One can then either deal with the errors entirely in software, or apply a recovery procedure to remove them.